Picking a company name in Hong Kong

 Adding the definite article as the first word of a name will not be considered.
 For example, BAC Limited is an existing name and adding “the” at the beginning to make it sound different will not help.
 The name will not be approved.

-The same theory applies to adding certain words or expressions at the end, such as company, limited, and company, company limited, limited, and company limited, unlimited, and public limited company.
+The same theory applies to adding certain words or expressions at the end, such as company, and company.

-A non-Hong Kong incorporated company with a place of business in the special administrative jurisdiction of Hong Kong must apply for registration with the Registrar of Companies within one month of establishment in Hong Kong.
-The company will be registered as a non-Hong Kong company.
+A non-Hong Kong incorporated company with a place of business in Hong Kong must apply for registration with the Registrar of Companies within one month of establishment in Hong Kong.
+The company will be registered as a non-Hong Kong company under Part XIV of the Companies Ordinance.

-When you register your non-Hong Kong company with the Companies Register, the domestic name of the company is entered as the corporate name.
+When you register your non-Hong Kong company with the Companies Registry, if the domestic name is in characters of the Latin Alphabet or in Chinese, the domestic name of the company is entered as the corporate name.
 However, the domestic name should not be in Roman script or Chinese.

 Why is prior approval required from the registrar